In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 Photo by Nataliya Vaitkevich

-For instance, a future scholar, sports star, counselor, or advocate who could have contributed to, or has already contributed to, the upward mobility of society as a result of these barbaric doctrines of violence.
+For instance, these barbaric doctrines of violence could have contributed to, or have already contributed to, the upward mobility of society for a future scholar, sports star, counselor, or advocate.

 No one benefits from a community that remains mute in the face of fresh realities.